 Right off the bat, the thing I like about AdaptiBar is its utilization of real questions.

 AdaptiBar uses 1,955 questions—including questions from the four 100-question Online Practice Exams (OPEs) that you can normally buy separately from the NCBE for $50 a pop.

 That includes the entire universe of real questions that were tested in actual exams.
 PLUS questions from NCBE’s Study Aid newly released in 2017 (including 30 actual Civ Pro questions).

 Very good.
 You want to study with real questions.
 I keep hearing about how they’re so much better than the ones bar courses provide.
 I recommend that a great bulk of your MBE prep involve real questions, whether you use AdaptiBar or not.

 Before we proceed, I need to get on another soapbox on top of this existing one because this common concern really rustles my jimmies…

-I get concerned and nervous about people who rely solely on company-made questions.
+I get concerned and nervous about people who rely solely on company-written questions.
 Why take the risk when real questions exist?
 The NCBE licenses its questions for preparation purposes.
 They themselves even sell study materials containing real questions.
 Take the hint!

 Companies that write their own questions say that you should use their questions, even if they may have a different style and feel.
 The logic is that the questions you’ll see on the actual MBE will be easier in comparison.